 My first published story was in Ellery Queen's Mystery Magazine.
-It was available on my local newstand plus several other in town.
+It was available on my local newstand plus several others in town.
 I think I bought six copies.
 Holding it in my hand gave me something much like a new car feeling.
 Sort of a "new me feeling."

 That natural high lasted for a week.

 Despite more than half a dozen fiction sales over the past three years, my bookshelf has stopped growing.The bookcase contains very little printed since 2010.
 Now everything is virtual.
 And I do hope people discover and read these publications - even though my only evidence they ever appeared is my bibliography coupled with my increasingly leaky memory along with an e-pub or pdf in some subfile of a subfile.
 Somehow, it doesn't sound like much of a legacy anymore.
-I guess it's more important now that ever to point readers to those publications, so...
+I guess it's more important now than ever to point readers to those publications, so...

 I'm proud to say, that The Colored Lens #23 (Spring 2017) contains my story, "Ladder of Ashes" - a ghost story set in an old British settlement in Myanmar.